matthewfeickert-proposals/bssw-fellowship-program-application-2025/application.md

 pyhf has been used across multiple subdomains of particle physics for physics publications, across multiple experimental collaborations, and in particle physics phenomenology and theory.

 ### Describe your background and experience relevant to being a BSSw Fellow (1000 - 1500 characters).

+> Include evidence that you could be an effective advocate for better scientific software, reaching out to others to convey what you know as an expert.

 ```
 $ wc --chars wc.txt